Jacob Candelaria: New Mexico Senate

 On October 24, 2020, Candelaria denounced an anti-lockdown protest held at the New Mexico Capitol Building in a television appearance.
 Following this, he received a number of anonymous threats via phone calls, with one including homophobic slurs and another saying that “we’re going to get you out one way or another", according to Candelaria.
 In response to these threats, Candelaria left his Albuquerque apartment and sought police protection.

 Candelaria announced on December 6, 2021, that he was switching his party affiliation from "Democrat" to "Decline to State" following dissatisfaction with the "extreme partisanship" of the Democratic controlled redistricting process in New Mexico.

 During the 2022 regular session of the New Mexico Legislature, Candelaria successfully added an amendment to a piece of omnibus criminal justice reform legislation passed that year and later signed into law by Governor Michelle Lujan Grisham which prohibits the use of the Gay Panic Defense in criminal cases in the state.

 Candelaria retired from the Senate on October 19, 2022.

 In his retirement letter to Maggie Toulouse Oliver, the New Mexico Secretary of State, Candelaria said that he could no longer balance the demands of his private law practice, and a desire to start a family with his husband, with volunteer service in the Senate.
 New Mexico is the last U.S. State with a volunteer Legislature.
 Members receive a per-diem for days they are in session or attending legislative interim committee meetings, but are not paid a salary or other benefits.

 Personal life

 Candelaria is openly gay.
 He is the first gay man to serve in the New Mexico Legislature and only the second LGBT person, after state Senator Liz Stefanics.

 Candelaria's campaign won the support of the Gay & Lesbian Victory Fund.

-Candelaria married his husband, a resident physician at the University of New Mexico Hospital specializing in infectious diseases, in May 2019 at a ceremony in Santa Fe officiated by Governor Michelle Lujan Grisham.
-Candelaria's husband is a member of the Tillery family of New Mexico car dealers.
+Candelaria's husband, a physician specializing in infectious disease medicine, is a member of the Tillery family of New Mexico car dealers.